承接 symfonicat/core 相关项目开发

 Ids

-Domain, Project, Application, Module, and Electron store ids with a vendor prefix and expose the clean id by default:
+Domain, Project, Application, Module, and Electron store ids with a vendor prefix and expose the full id by default:

 The separate vendor field is read-only in admin forms.
 Manually created rows use core; package-discovered rows use their Composer vendor.
-Use clean ids in public URLs and templates.
+Use id(false) when you need the clean id.
 Use full ids for admin route parameters and persistence lookups.

 Public Runtime